 Step 6: Remove from the oven and transfer to a cutting board.
 Let it rest for 15-30 minutes to allow the juices to redistribute before slicing.

 Drizzle some of the cooking liquid over the sliced meat to keep it moist and flavorful.
-I prefer to serve this with BBQ sauce for dipping.

 How to Slice Brisket